mahAnuj/ai-support-bot/README.md

 ---

+## 🌟 Why Choose AI Assistant Builder?

+✅ **5-Minute Setup** - From documents to deployed assistant in minutes
+✅ **No Technical Skills Required** - Visual interface, no coding needed
+✅ **Production Ready** - Scalable, secure, mobile-optimized
+✅ **Cost Effective** - Reduce support tickets by 60%+
+✅ **Brand Consistent** - Match your company's look and feel
+✅ **Privacy First** - Your data stays isolated and secure

-**Transform your business communication** with specialized AI assistants powered by your own documents! 🚀
+**Transform your customer support** with intelligent AI assistants powered by your business knowledge! 🚀